Data Conversion in 2026

 Data conversion encompasses a wide spectrum of complexity.
 At one end, a simple format change — converting a CSV export into a database import file — might be accomplished in minutes with basic scripting.
 At the other end, a full enterprise data migration involving legacy databases, paper records, image archives, and multiple incompatible source systems can be a months-long project requiring specialized expertise, custom tooling, and rigorous quality assurance.
 Software vendors have improved interoperability in recent years by supporting standard import/export formats, but a professional data conversion service fills the gaps where automated tools fall short — handling edge cases, cleaning dirty data, resolving conflicts between source systems, and ensuring that the migrated data is accurate and complete.
 For specific migration scenarios, see our guides to QuickBooks conversion, DB2 migration, ERP conversion, and cloud migration.

-AI-Driven Migration and the 2026 Landscape
+AI-Driven Migration and the 2026 Market

 The data migration market is projected to grow from approximately $10.5 billion in 2025 to over $30 billion by 2034, reflecting a compound annual growth rate exceeding 12%.
 This explosive growth is driven by cloud adoption, regulatory compliance requirements, and the volume of data generated by IoT devices and digital business processes.
 In early 2026, AWS launched its Transform service, which uses agentic AI to orchestrate complex migration workflows—automating what once required months of manual planning into streamlined, largely autonomous processes.